Unidata/awips2/docs/edex/new-grid.md

     ...

-!!! warning "This step may fail if the parameter is not yet defined.
+!!! warning "This step will fail for our example because the parameter is not yet defined.
 The error will look like:"

 <pre>
 INFO  2020-07-20 20:34:17,710 2565 [GribPersist-1] GridDao: EDEX - Discarding record due to missing or unknown parameter mapping: /grid/2018-05-02_00:01:44.0_(0)/GribModel:161:0:97/null/null/403/Missing/FH/500.0/-999999.0